 When Debbie moved to Moonee Valley and found the commute to the Melbourne Community Toy Library too far, she decided to start a new toy library.
 Little did she know that the Moonee Valley Toy Library would take over her life and in 2 years grow to have 450 family members.
 Debbie has two young daughters, works part time as a strategy consultant and is on the Board of Monash Health.
 Her favourite toy is the mini micro scooter, so much so that she got a 2-wheel version for Mother's Day.

-Amy has been working as a toy library coordinator for 12 years, nurturing the Collingwood toy library into the thriving community service it is today.
+Amy has been working as a toy library coordinator since 2004, nurturing the Collingwood Toy Library into the thriving community service it is today.
 She is passionate about supporting local families through the toy library and has a wide knowledge of toys for young children.
-Amy has too many favourite toys to list.

 Claire has been a member of Hastings Toy Library on Mornington Peninsula and is currently the Coordinator of this small toy library.
 With a background in emergency services, she is a stay at home mum and has two young sons, Rory and Mitchell, who help contribute to her knowledge of anything related to Lego, fire trucks, diggers and trains.
 Claire is passionate about all things 'Toy Library' and gains much inspiration and enthusiasm from fellow committee members.
 Her favourite toys at the moment are the Australian-made wooden Tuzzles Puzzles, as they promote a variety of themes that appeal to young and old.